mrollins20/cse210-05/README.md

 To start the game, begin by running the "__main__.py" file.

 ## Help/Information:
+    There is a lot from this program that borrows similar elements already created for us in the rfk activity from the BYUI week07 activity, so to save time and help ensure quality, those essential components have been included.

     Directory is as follows:
     root                                (project root folder)
     |